luc-github/esp3d.io/src/content/esp3d/v3.x/documentation/notifications/home-assistant.md

 title = " Home Assistant"
 weight = 2
 +++
-[Line](https://www.home-assistant.io/) is a home automation platform
+[Home Assistant](https://www.home-assistant.io/) is a home automation platform

 Considering you have Home Assistant running in your local network: